Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/navs-tabs.md

 Force your `.nav`'s contents to extend the full available width one of two modifier classes.
 To proportionately fill all available space with your `.nav-item`s, use `.nav-fill`.
 Notice that all horizontal space is occupied, but not every nav item has the same width.

 {{< design-callout-alert >}}
 These **link** variants, which are just **examples illustrating the use of the fill and justify utilities**, should not be used because they do not respect the Orange Design System specifications.
-Indeed, nav tabs and `<a>` html tags should not look like buttons.

 Instead, please consider using our Boosted tabs [Underline]({{< docsref "/components/navs-tabs#underline" >}}) variant.
 You can also refer to [Tabs](https://system.design.orange.com/0c1af118d/p/8630dc-tabs/b/4547ed) guidelines on the Orange Design System website.
 {{< /design-callout-alert >}}